itzkashyap/itzkashyap/README.md

 # Hey there, I'm Kartik👋

 ## About Me 🧑‍💻
-I'm a Software Developer Intern at CS Soft Solution 🌟, specializing in building scalable and high-performance web and mobile applications.
+I'm a Software Developer Intern at Ilex Softhub Solution pvt lmt. 🌟, specializing in building scalable and high-performance web and mobile applications.
 I have a passion for solving complex problems and creating innovative solutions with cutting-edge technologies. 🚀

 ## 🔧 My Skills:
 - **Languages:** C, C++, Python 🐍